Choosing an after-school activity for your child

-As a caring parent you want the best for your child.
-But picking and choosing activities that will be fun and constructive can be overwhelming.
-There are so many choices, from music lessons and sports, to hobbies and clubs, all of which run the gamut of competitiveness, expense, and time commitment.
-Then there's the question of letting your child pick their own activities versus you picking the activities you think are best.
+As a caring parent, you want the best for your child, but picking and choosing activities that will be fun and constructive can be overwhelming.
+There are so many choices, from music lessons and sports, to hobbies and clubs, all of which run the gamut of competitiveness, expense and time commitment.
+Then there's the question of letting your child pick their own after-school activities versus you picking the activities you think are best.
 So, where do you start?

 Consider these general questions:

 Is it enough?
 Or is it too much?